GigaTables/reactables/README.md

 ## An example of using GigaTables with Editor tool

-First of all You should define a class Editor like this:
+First of all You should define an object Editor like this:

 ```JS
 var editor = {